SAR Automatic Target Recognition — Generalization Study

 • Added 60,000 new validated taxa from Mycobank and Index Fungorum

-Active investigation of heart sound (phonocardiogram) classification using mel-spectrogram + Vision Transformer architectures and pretrained audio foundation models (HuBERT, Wav2Vec 2.0) — directly extending ECG signal processing expertise to acoustic cardiac signals.
+Investigation of phonocardiogram classification using mel-spectrogram + Vision Transformer architectures and pretrained audio foundation models (HuBERT, Wav2Vec 2.0) — extending ECG signal processing expertise to acoustic cardiac signals.

 Affiliations